 Doctors may also suspect Blount disease, which is caused by a problem with the growth plate in the shinbone (tibia).
 Blount disease can affect one or both legs.
 Most commonly, it appears after the first year of life.
 However, it can develop in adolescence in children who are overweight.
 Early diagnosis of Blount disease is difficult because the problem may not show up on x-rays.
-Early use of splints or leg braces can be effective in children under 3 years of age with Blount disease.
+Early use of splints or leg braces can be effective when started in children under 3 years of age with Blount disease.
 Older children may be treated with surgery.

 Knock-knees, what doctors call genu valgum, is less common than bowlegs.
 In knock-knees, the knees point inward.
 Even if severe, knock-knees usually resolves without treatment by the time the child is 9 years old.
 Children older than 10 years with severe knock-knees may need surgery.